I’M AN ULTRA-DISTANCE ATHLETE. DO I NEED TO ADD VOLUME TO THE PSE PRO TRAINING?

 PSE PRO is a general program, you MAY need to add in some training that is specific to your sport, terrain, and skill development.
 But as we say, volume is earned.
 You earn volume as described above.
 Putting in the work to develop strength and skill, then gradually adding more.

 There are really two ways to increase the volume; more intervals or longer distances.
 Only change one thing at a time.
 You can also change up the rest between complete rest and active recovery.
-10% is generally seen as the most you should increase volume each session.

 We always want to base progression on performance.
 IE Are you recovering well; any nagging aches and pains or problem areas?
 Are you hitting goal paces across all intervals and stamina work?
 Are you getting faster?